GabLeRoux/gableroux.com/content/posts/2017-05-14-things-i-share-to-programmers.md

 ---

-I'll probably add more things here.
-If you have suggestions, feel free to poke me or [open an issue](https://github.com/GabLeRoux/gableroux.github.io/issues).
+If you have suggestions for more in here, feel free to poke me or [open an issue](https://github.com/GabLeRoux/gableroux.github.io/issues).
 Hope you enjoyed this and that you learned a few things.